Click here to sign up for our Customer Newsletter for the latest news.

 Online and Mobile Banking: We invite you to take advantage of our mobile app to make deposits or conduct banking transactions online.
 Easily locate our online banking login box at the top of our new website.
 To sign up for mobile deposit, sign in to Online Banking and click Deposit Check (in the Transactions menu).
 Need help?
 Our Online Support team is available by phone at 805 880 7606 or via email at [email protected].

 Consider using our ATMs, Night Drops and Drive-Up windows instead of entering the building.
 Drive-Up windows are available at both our Goleta and Paso Robles branches.
 At our other branches in Montecito, Santa Barbara and San Luis Obispo, drop-off options for making deposits and delivering documents are also available.

 We can still handle your cash and coin at all branch locations.
 Our ATMs accept cash and checks, and our Night Drops can handle a larger volume of checks, cash and coin.
 You may use Night Drop even if you have never used it before.
-Night Drop is safe and secure - Click here for more information about how it works.
+Night Drop is safe and secure.

 Safe Deposit Box